soren-n/minigun-py/docs/source/tutorial.rst

 .. note::

-    If you wish to learn more about the subject beyond this tutorial, I can recommend Jan Midtgaard's `lecture materials <https://janmidtgaard.dk/quickcheck/index.html>`_; it is OCaml based but translates easily to other QuickCheck-like libraries for other languages, such as Minigun.
+    If you wish to learn more about the subject beyond this tutorial, I can recommend Jan Midtgaard's `lecture materials <https://janmidtgaard.dk/quickcheck/index.html>`_.
+It is OCaml based but translates easily to other QuickCheck-like libraries for other languages, such as Minigun.

 Installation
 ------------